pbustos97/CMPE-281-Project-1/README.md

 - Have to load main URL again in order to use the application after a page reload or redirect
   - Has to do with how npm builds a react app, builds a single page instead of multiple pages for each URL path
       - Webpack required to fix
+- Editing the file with a single character doesn't edit the file description
+  - Might have to do with JS state variable assignment being delayed

 ### Backend bugs
 - File deletion endpoint always returns a success because of how the boto3 AWS wrapper works for S3 file deletion